donid/SatIPlayer/README.md

 Testet with VLC 3.0.8, 3.0.10, 3.0.17.4

 ## New Tool: SatIpUrlGenerator

 This Tool can generate Sat>IP URLs for use in the .m3u playlist files or with the "Media / Open Network Stream"-feature of VLC.
-The input data can be taken from _www.satindex.de_ or _www.digitalfernsehen.de/sat-frequenzen_
+The input data can be taken from *<www.satindex.de>* or *<www.digitalfernsehen.de/sat-frequenzen>*

-## New playlist file: ASTRA_19_2E_custom.m3u
+## New playlist file

-Since the .m3u file at http://www.satip.info/Playlists is not very up-to-date, the file _ASTRA_19_2E_custom.m3u_ is used to store updated or new channels (manually maintained).
+The .m3u file at <http://www.satip.info/Playlists> has been out of date for a long time, and as of June 2024, the site appears to be completely down.

+So, SatIPlayer switched to using <https://github.com/dersnyke/satipplaylists>, which allowed to remove many entries in the custom channels file *ASTRA_19_2E_custom.m3u*.